What does Brant mean?

 How popular is Brant?

 Brant is a somewhat popular first name for men (#914 out of 1220, Top 75%) and an even more popular surname for both adults and children (#3180 out of 150436, Top 2%).
 (2000 U.S. Census)

-Brantley (#120 from recent data), Braxton (#121), Brent (#841), Brenton (#1018), Brandt (#1344), Brently (#1393) and Brando are the prominent alternative forms of Brant (#1780 from recent data) rated in the Top 2000.
+Which version is better?with its variant forms and related boy names.
+Brantley (#121 from recent data), Braxton (#122), Brent (#884), Brenton (#1120), Brandt (#1459), Brently (#1698) and Brando are the prominent alternative forms of Brant (#1818 from recent data) rated in the Top 2000.
 Other variants, like Brenten, are seldom used.
-Adoption of these relations of Brant is at its highest today (average #1077), except for the version Brent which have become somewhat outmoded.
+Adoption of these relations of Brant reached its highest 1 year ago (average #1077) and has remained as widespread to this day (#1152, 2% less usage), but with the version Brent becoming somewhat outmoded.
 Brent has been the most prevalent, although Braxton appears to be getting popular too.

 Brant is pronounced similarly to Briant, Bryant▼ and Bryent.
 Other recommended names are Ban, Bane, Bank, Bart▼, Bat, Bennt, Bent, Bernt, Blane, Brad▼, Bradd, Brady, Brae, Brahm, Brain, Bram, Bramm, Bran, Branch, Branko, Branly, Brann, Branna, Branten, Brantin, Branton, Bravo, Bray, Bren, Brenn, Bret▼, Brett▼, Brian▼, Briano, Brit, Britt, Bron, Bruno, Bryan▼, Bryn, Byran, Durant, Gerant, Grant, Jerant, Lorant and Trent▼.
 These names tend to be less frequently used than Brant.